Graduate Department of Health, Nutrition, and Food Sciences

 2. Nutrition science (+DI option)

-Thesis and non-thesis programs are available for the Food and Nutrition program (32 semester hours for specialization in nutrition science; 33 semester hours for specialization in food science; and 47 semester hours with DI option).
+Thesis and non-thesis programs are available for the Nutrition and Food Science program (32 semester hours for specialization in nutrition science; 33 semester hours for specialization in food science; and 47 semester hours with DI option).
 In addition to meeting University admission requirements, admission to the nutrition and food science graduate programs requires an upper-division GPA of 3.0 and recommended minimum Graduate Record Examination (GRE) scores of 150 on the Quantitative Reasoning section, 150 on the Verbal Reasoning section, and 4.0 on the Writing section.
 Students are expected to have a background in courses in food and nutrition, general and organic chemistry, elementary biochemistry, metabolism, microbiology, and anatomy/physiology.

 For the combined dietetic internship, students must first be admitted to a qualifying master's program.
 In addition, the individual must submit verification that the Didactic Program in Dietetics (DPD) requirements for the Academy of Nutrition and Dietetics have been met.
 A selection committee makes the final recommendation for acceptance into the combined dietetic internship program.
 The student accepted into the combined dietetic internship will also need to successfully complete eighteen credit hours of HUN 8945 throughout the program (1200 hours of practical experience).